pyeventsourcing/esdbclient/README.md

 "read response" object.

 Just like `read_stream_events()` and `iter_stream_events()`, the received event objects are instances of the `RecordedEvent` class.
-See the Notes section below for details of the `RecordedEvent` class.

 This method has seven optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `limit`, and `timeout`.

-The optional `commit_position` argument is a Python `int` that can be used to specify the commit position from which to start reading.
+The optional `commit_position` argument is a Python `int` that can be used to specify a commit position from which to start reading.
 The default value of `commit_position` is `None`.
 Please note, if a commit position is specified, it must be an actually existing commit position in the database.